mirror of

 This command uses `vim.ui.select` to allow a user to select a terminal to open

-or to focus it if it’s already open.
+or to focus it if its already open.
 This can be useful if you have a lot of

 terminals and want to open a specific one.